TheBarret/Pixel/README.md

 ----------------------------------------------------------------------------------------------------
 Limitations
 ----------------------------------------------------------------------------------------------------
-The 'if' type statements assume the skipped instruction to be a 8 bytes, this means instructions that take up more bytes will not work.
+The 'if' type statements assume the skipped instruction to be 8 bytes, this means instructions that take up more bytes will not work.

 The following instructions do not work with if-statements: